futufeld/brainfunc/README.md

 Consider extending your Brainfunc program in the following ways:

 * Modify the `main` function so that it executes a Brainfuck source file at a location specified by a command-line argument.
-Note that there is a `getArgs :: IO [String]` function in the `System.Environment` module that returns a list of the arguments provided to your program at the command line.
+Note that there is a `getArgs :: IO [String]` function in the `System.Environment` module that returns a list of the arguments provided to the program at the command line.
 * Modify `instructionIO` so that it supports reading and writing `Integer` values that are less than 256 as `ASCII`-formatted characters.
 Note that the functions `ord` and `chr` in the `Data.Char` module can convert `Char` to `Int` and `Int` to `Char`, respectively.
 There is also a function `toInteger` that can convert `Int` to `Integer` in the base module.

 Finally, reflect on the code you have created.
 Consider its overall structure, and the correctness of each function.
 Consider how robust the design is to logical defects and assess the risk of defects being introduced during the maintenance phase.
 How could the code be reorganised to eliminate some of the risks to correctness?
 How could the exceptional cases be represented using types, and when is the use of `error` justified?
 Also consider the patterns that repeat over and over in the code.
 Where can `do` notation be used to simplify Brainfunc?
-How can we exploit the symmetry of `incrCell`-`decrCell`, `nextCell`-`prevCell` and `findMatchingLoop`-`findMatchingOpen` to simplify the implementation?
+How can we exploit the symmetry of `incrCell`-`decrCell`, `nextCell`-`prevCell` and `findMatchingLoop`-`findMatchingOpen` to simplify their implementations?
 What implications would such changes have on the correctness of the program?
 Hopefully Brainfunc has provided some insight into threats to correctness and the power of Haskell in minimising the risk of software defects.